Temple of the Black Light

-The Temple of the Black Light has been described as a Swedish branch of the Order of Nine Angles by the West Point military academy’s Combating Terrorism Center.

 Beliefs

 The Temple of the Black Light believes in what they titled "Chaosophy," they believe in the Biblical creation account of Adam and Eve and the existence of the Abrahamic God, that according to them created the universe, but unlike followers of the Abrahamic faiths, they instead reject that God and want to see this creation not to have taken place, and wish to destroy it or cause its non-existence through magic and rituals.
 They believe that chaos is an infinidimensional and pandimensional plane of possibilities, in contrast to cosmos which only has three spatial dimensions and one linear time dimension.
 They also believe that, in comparison with the linear time of cosmos, chaos can be described as timeless in the way that it is not contained nor limited by one-dimensional time, and formless, because of its ever-changing and infinite number of space dimensions.

 Militant neo-Gnosticism and misanthropy is taught within the group, and they say that the true Satanist must not be a part of the modern society, as it is founded upon lies.
 They say the very fabric of this reality is a lie that hinders chaos from realizing itself.

 These are the three dark veils before Satan, in their belief system seen as the three forces that were expelled from Ain Sof in order to make way for the manifestation of the "Black Light" in the "outer darkness" that soon became Sitra Ahra: